marsgokturk/gpt3-false-political-statement-detection/README.md

 # Assessing the Effectiveness of GPT-3 in Detecting False Political Statements

-This repository contains the code and data used in our academic paper: "Assessing the Effectiveness of GPT-3 in Detecting False Political Statements: A Case Study on the LIAR Dataset".
+This repository contains the code and data used in our academic paper: [Assessing the Effectiveness of GPT-3 in Detecting False Political Statements: A Case Study on the LIAR Dataset](https://arxiv.org/abs/2306.08190).

 ## Project Description